- To Do List

 Please visit the ETSU Dining Services website for detailed information.

-All new students are required to Check-in and attend the International Student Orientation.
+All new students are required to Check-in.
 The Check-in is a 2 step process:

 Step 1: Attend the Check-In Immigration Presentation